“Eventually everything connects - people, ideas, objects. The quality of the connections is the key to quality per se.” - Charles Eames

 - First hand learning through making and managing materials, processes and technologies enabling industriousness as a virtue

-- Harnessing expertise and rich making skills available profusely at all levels in the Indian context through Locative Making
+- Harnessing expertise and rich making skills available extensively at all levels in the Indian context through Locative Making

-- Explore, play and innovate, making connections between old, present and future to discover new potential
+- Explore, play and innovate, making connections between the old, the present and the future to discover new potential

-- Research, combine and collaborate craft and technology appropriated for tomorrow.
+- Research, combine and collaborate craft and technology.
 Acquiring and using the skills of both the craft industry as well as the technologies and processes of the future with empathy and sensitivity

 - Synthesizing and realizing concepts by making and validating from a stakeholder’s perspective through various hands on visualization and translation methods, managing complex systems, developing autonomy